hamzaz9912/psxlive/replit.md

 - **Visualization Layer**: Interactive charts using Plotly
 - **Utilities**: Helper functions for data formatting and export

-The architecture supports real-time data processing with caching mechanisms to optimize performance and reduce API calls.
+The architecture supports real-time data processing with PostgreSQL database persistence and intelligent caching mechanisms to optimize performance and reduce API calls.

 ## Key Components